Jastrzębski Węgiel: International

-European record

 Club history

 The history of volleyball in Jastrzębie-Zdrój dates back to 1949 when a group of young boys from the local schools gathered by a sports executive Jan Maciejewski formed a club under the name LZS Jastrzębie.
 In 1961 the club ceased to exist and in the same year due to the population increase, caused by the beginning of coal mining in the region, was founded a club named Górnik Jastrzębie, later in 1963 renamed to Górnik JAS–MOS.
 The club consisted of 4 departments: boxing, volleyball, football and ice hockey.

 In 1970, the club changed its name to GKS Jastrzębie and under this name the team led by Jerzy Tomczyk in 1979 won a historical promotion to the 2nd Polish Volleyball League.
 In 1983, Leszek Dejewski joined the team, still to this day associated with the club, currently as an assistant coach.
 In 1989, GKS Jastrzębie led by Waldemar Kuczewski for the first time in club's history was promoted to the 1st Polish Volleyball League, and in the next year in the upper league ended the season in 4th place.

 Just before the 1990–91 season, GKS Jastrzębie table tennis, ice hockey and volleyball departments seceded from the club with the volleyball department taking over the Jastrzębie Borynia name.

 During the 1990s acting as Jastrzębie Borynia the team took part in the 1990–91 CEV Cup (former CEV Challenge Cup), reaching the second round and eventually losing to Belgian team Debic Zonhoven (3–2, 0–3).
 In the same season, the team led by Bronisław Orlikowski achieved its first medal of the Polish Championship, beating Płomień Milowice in four matches (3–1) for third place.
 Unfortunately, the next season did not end well with Jastrzębie being eliminated from the European Cups in the early stage of the competition.
 In the domestic league, Jastrzębie ended the season in 6th place.
 In 1993, the club was relegated from the 1st Polish Volleyball League and had to wait until 1997 when the team led by Zdzisław Grodecki for the second time in club's history was promoted to the 1st Polish Volleyball League (official name since 2008: PlusLiga), playing there until this day.
 In 1999, Jan Such became the head coach of Jastrzębie Borynia.
 With him on the bench, the club achieved its 2nd bronze medal in 2001, exactly on the tenth anniversary of achieving the first one in 1991, defeating Czarni Radom.

 In 2002, the club changed its name to Ivett Jastrzębie Borynia.

 Jan Such remained as the club head coach until 2003.
 He ended his work with the club, winning 3rd bronze medal.
 He has been replaced by a Slovak expert Igor Prieložný.